CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 Every director of the Association and their heirs, executors and administrators, and estate and effects, respectively, shall from time to time and at all times, be indemnified and saved harmless out of the funds of the Association, from and against; (a) all costs, charges and expenses which such director sustains or incurs in or about any action, suit or proceedings which is brought, commenced or prosecuted against him, or in respect of any act, deed, matter of thing whatsoever, made, done or permitted by him, in or about the execution of the duties of his office or in respect of any such liability; (b) all other costs, charges and expenses which he sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his own wilful neglect or default.

-In addition to their responsibilities as member of the Board of Directors, the officers shall have the additional duties as defined below.
+In addition to their responsibilities as member of the Board of Directors, members of the Executive Committee shall have additional duties as defined below.
 The Board of Directors may assign additional responsibilities to any position.

 11.1 The president shall be the chief executive officer of the Association.
 The president shall call and preside at all meetings of the Association and of the Board of Directors.
 The president shall have the general and active management of the affairs of the Association.
 The president shall see that all orders and resolutions of the Board of Directors are carried into effect.

 11.3 The treasurer is responsible for care and custody of the funds and other financial assets of the association and for making payments for all approved expenses incurred by the association.
 The treasurer maintains books of the accounts which shall be made available for inspection by members at any reasonable time on request.
-At each annual general meeting, the Treasurer shall present an account of the finances of the association and a budget for the following fiscal year, which shall include any consequent recommendations for changes in the annual dues paid by members, The Treasurer shall maintain the membership list and control and issue membership cards.
+At each annual general meeting, the treasurer shall present an account of the finances of the association and a budget for the following fiscal year, which shall include any consequent recommendations for changes in the annual dues paid by members.
+The treasurer shall maintain the membership list.

 Article 12 MINUTES OF BOARD OF DIRECTORS